 The Generic use of “Interchange Software”

 Throughout the Western Interconnection, the interchange software used is colloquially known as the WECC Interchange Tool (WIT), even though WECC neither owns, controls, nor contracts for the software package.
-The interchange software currently falls under the purview of Peak Reliability.
+The interchange software currently falls under the purview of the After The Fact Work Group (ATFWG) and under contract with Reliability Coordinator West (RC West).
 Further, there is an expanded spectrum of the services offered under the contract that are not specifically contemplated in this document.

 This document recognizes that the name and attributes of the interchange software, its origin, and its vendor will change from time-to-time.
 To ensure the viability of this document, the generic term “interchange software” has been used instead of the specific name (proper noun) of the interchange software package.